JosephGacula/360-Project-3/README.md

 ./RunOnMac.sh

-3.Depending on if you have dependencies like Python previously installed or not, it will launch automatically typically under 25 seconds.
+3. Depending on if you have dependencies like Python previously installed or not, it will launch automatically typically under 25 seconds.

 4. If the server does not load, please attempt reloading the server, or redownloading the release and running these commands again.